benlucchesi/grails-cookie-session/README.md

 ### Enabling webflow hibernate session
 In order for webflows attached to hibernate sessions to be correctly deserialized, some additional configuration is needed.
 The following instructions show how to explicitly name the hibernate session factory.
-+create the hibernate.cfg.xml file: grails create-hibernate-cfg-xml +edit the grails-app/conf/hibernate/hibernate.cfg.xml file and the hibernate.session_factory_name property under the session-factory element
++ create the hibernate.cfg.xml file: grails create-hibernate-cfg-xml
++ edit the grails-app/conf/hibernate/hibernate.cfg.xml file and the hibernate.session_factory_name property under the session-factory element
     <?xml version='1.0' encoding='UTF-8'?>
     <!DOCTYPE hibernate-configuration PUBLIC
       '-//Hibernate/Hibernate Configuration DTD 3.0//EN'